 Lemon Blueberry Sourdough Scones

-This post may contain affiliate links.
-Please read our disclosure policy.
+Affiliate disclosure: This post may contain affiliate links.
+Please see our disclosure policy.

 Lemon and blueberry are two flavors that just go together.
 Tart and sweet, they remind me of picking blueberries with my kids and making homemade lemonade from the lemon trees in my childhood backyard.
 Toss them together in a sourdough scone and you have a match made in heaven!
-Scones are flaky like a biscuit but a little more dense and sweet.
-These lemon blueberry sourdough scones are filled with blueberries, fresh lemon zest and sourdough discard, making the perfect afternoon snack or morning breakfast.

 Important Ingredients in Lemon Blueberry Sourdough Scones